dnarain-astro/docs/astro/data-plane-activation.md

 This model helps the Astronomer team to get you started quickly, providing cloud-grade reliability and seamless connection to all of your data services.
 If you decide not to proceed with Astro, this account can be fully deleted at any point.

 By default, the Astronomer account has no access to your data services.
-We’ll guide you through how to make these connections securely, whether peering VPCs or making direct connections.
+We’ll guide you through how to make these connections securely, whether through peering VPCs or making direct connections.

 ### Pre-Flight Checklist